 The Martini is a simple classic.
 It features just three ingredients – vermouth, gin and your choice of garnish – and a fascinating taste that’s hard to classify.
 It’s herbal and a little bit tangy, which is why it goes equally well with an olive or lemon twist for garnish.

-To really impress guests who nurse their martinis, bring them another chilled glass after the one they’re using has lost its frost, and pour what’s left of their martini into the new glass (you can top it off, too, if you’ve pre-mixed your cocktails).
+To really impress guests who nurse their martinis, bring them another chilled glass after the one they’re using has lost its frost, and pour what’s left of their martini into the new glass.
+You can top it off, too, if you’ve pre-mixed your cocktails.
 It’s also a good idea to keep your shaker chilled when you’re not using it.